PrivacyReasoner: Can LLM Emulate a Human-like Privacy Mind?: Experiment Setup

 \subsection{Dataset}

-To simulate authentic privacy reasoning, we leverage the \emph{Hacker News} dataset\footnote{\url{https://news.ycombinator.com}}, a large-scale, publicly available, community-moderated social news platform run by Y Combinator.
-The \emph{Hacker News} dataset centers on content that “gratifies one's intellectual curiosity,” with posts (“stories”) and threaded comments by anonymized users ranked through upvotes and shaped by well-documented community norms.
+\emph{HackerNews} dataset~\citep{hackernews} is a large-scale, publicly available, community-moderated social news platform.
 For large-scale analysis, we utilize the \texttt{bigquery-public-data.hacker\_news} dataset on Google BigQuery, which mirrors HN content from its launch in 2006 to the present.
-Since our objective is to model primary user reactions rather than conversational dynamics, we restrict our analysis to \emph{first-level comments}—direct replies to the original post—while excluding follow-up responses.
+Since our objective is to model user reactions rather than conversational dynamics, we restrict our analysis to \emph{first-level comments}—direct replies to the original post—while excluding follow-up responses.
+The “training set” for each user is constructed by sampling that user’s past comments, with its size determined by the privacy memory parameter.